 Looking for fun and easy tools to help support your lesson plans on science and water resources?
-Tools that also help meet multiple state educational standards?
-Check-out one or more of these FREE, great resources for 3rd through 12th grades created by the MKE Water Partners.
+Tools that support multiple educational standards?

 This engaging and interactive presentation is the perfect start to a strong foundational understanding of how precious and limited freshwater is for all living things.
 Students will begin or continue their journey learning about water with a renewed enthusiasm and appreciation.
 This “30,000-foot view” of the Big Blue Planet’s waters can be tailored in content and duration and brings the message right back to their local waterways.

 A fun, interactive, 3-D model the students will love.
 They’ll actually see how water runs over the landscape and picks up pollutants and learn

 solutions to help protect our waters.
 The model includes a kit of supplies and teaching aids.

 This 24×36” poster can be used on its own or with the watershed model to connect students to local waterways.
 The Milwaukee’s Waters map is easy to understand showing local rivers, their watersheds and places of interest.
 You’ll also receive a teaching aid that highlights general facts on our waterways and environmental and historical information.